- Written by Dr.Mehmet Demircioglu

 Minoxidil mainly supports growth and hair cycling.
 Finasteride works on the hormonal pathway that drives male pattern hair loss in genetically sensitive follicles.
 These are different jobs.

 A hair transplant places stronger donor hairs into thinning areas.
-Those transplanted hairs are generally more resistant to DHT than the original hairs in the front, mid scalp, or crown.
+Those transplanted hairs are generally more resistant to DHT than the original hairs in the front, mid-scalp, or crown.
 But the native hairs around them may still continue to miniaturize.

-This is why a patient can have a technically successful hair transplant and still look thinner years later.
+A patient can have a technically successful hair transplant and still look thinner years later.
 The transplanted hair may survive, but the surrounding native hair may continue to decline.

-At the same time, I do not pressure every patient into medication without discussion.
+Still, I do not pressure every patient into medication without discussion.
 A patient may have side effect concerns, medical history, fertility questions, mood concerns, sexual side effect worries, or simply a strong preference to avoid certain drugs.

 Topical finasteride also needs careful discussion.
 Some patients assume that topical means risk free.
 I do not present it that way.